Danish Cookbook Author Trine Hahnemann Cooks Christmas

-Tonight I met a Dane who also loves Christmas.
+A few years back, I met a Dane who also loves Christmas.
 To be honest – I haven’t met a Dane that really doesn’t like Christmas yet, but Trine Hahnemann REALLY loves Christmas.
-Trine is a professional cook and cookbook author and I had the opportunity to meet her and listen as she shared stories, recipes and tastes of her own Danish Christmas.
-Thank you to Isabella Mousavizadeh-Smith, owner of Books and Company, an international book cafe in Hellerup, Denmark for hosting an evening with Trine to learn about her personal Scandinavian Christmas traditions.
+Trine is a professional cook, baker, and cookbook author and I had the opportunity to meet her and listen as she shared stories, recipes, and even some little tastes of her own Danish Christmas.
+Thank you to Isabella Mousavizadeh-Smith, owner of Books and Company, an international book cafe in Hellerup, Denmark for hosting the evening with Trine to learn about her personal Scandinavian Christmas traditions.

 Trine loves celebrating Christmas.
-For her it is more than the religious holiday.
+For her, it is more than a religious holiday.
 Like many Danes, holidays here have a rich and historic tradition that goes back even further than the arrival of Christianity to this part of the world.
 For her, Christmas is a way to celebrate the year that is ending.
-New Year’s is more of a look to the year ahead.
+While New Year’s Eve is more of a look to the year ahead.
 But Christmas – this is a time to stop and take a pause.
 She believes that almost all cultures have a way of marking an end to each cycle.
 A natural way of stopping.
 Christmas is that for her.
 And for many Danes.
 And stop Danes do.
 Christmas takes up a full three days here.
 Shops close.
 The streets are quiet.
-People are together.
+People come together.
+(When they safely can.)

-By the time December rolls around here in Denmark – it is dark.
-For me, it’s really dark.
+By the time December rolls around in Denmark – it is dark.
+For me, it feels really dark.
 I’ve spoken of it before.
-There still a few weeks left before school lets out for our winterferie, or winter break.
+There are still a few weeks left before school lets out for our vinterferie, or winter break.
 My children are now rising before the sun and coming home in the dark.
 By the winter solstice on December 21st, there will be only seven hours of daylight.
-Celebrating and feasting and communing is necessary and has been done at this time in Scandinavia since the Vikings and probably before.
+Celebrating and feasting and communing is necessary and has been done in this season of Scandinavia since the time of the Vikings and probably before.
 I might celebrate too if Ragnar Lothbrok was coming to my feast.
-(Sorry – I just started watching the HBO series, the Vikings.
-I’m a tiny bit obsessed.
-With the show people.
-Not Ragnar.
-But if Chris Hemsworth would ever make an appearance as Thor – put a fork in me.
-I’d be done.
-What a present.
-Merry Christmas and Glædelig Jul.
-Oh sorry, I digress.)

 Her ritual, not unlike many Danes, is steadfast.
 She has a plan.
-A Jule template if you will.
+A true Jule template if you will.
 And it starts the four advent Sundays before the 24th of December.
-That is Danish Christmas you know.
-But what about the 25th you may wondering?
-Here, that is known as 2nd Christmas, when you visit the other side of the family.
-And the 26th is for 3rd Christmas – I guess a day dedicated to the familial outliers and outlaws or, as we refer to them in our family, the “in-law-in-laws.”
+That date is Danish Christmas you know.
+But what about the 25th you may wonder?
+Here, that is called “2nd Christmas” – when you visit the other side of the family.
+And the 26th is for “3rd Christmas” – an extra day dedicated to the familial outliers and outlaws or, as we refer to them in our family, the “in-law-in-laws.”
 Danes call them “bonus family.”

 There is no “boxing day” here in Denmark.
-Only more ritual, tradition and FOOD.
+Only more ritual, tradition, and FOOD.
 Lots and lots of rich and very specific food.
 For each part of it.
 Each day.
-Trine reminds us how much emotion we tie to specific food.
+Trine reminds us of how much emotion we tie to specific foods.
 And what eating that food can do to create community and connection and reinforce culture and tradition.
-Dare I say hygge.
+Dare I say – hygge.
 She doesn’t stray from recreating those quintessentially Danish Christmas foods every year.
 Her children know by now that they…

 Don’t mess with Mama’s Christmas.”